 NLC is providing this education in form of General Body Meetings through Zoom and e-newsletters.
 It is also very student-based and constantly asking members what they hope to gain from NLC, as well as what content they want to see.

 NLC Executive Board Members:

-The NLC group works closely with three students that are a part of the Social Justice Steering Committee within the College of Nursing: Tess Tumarkin, Kayla Elliot and Carolina Morales.
+The NLC group works closely with three students that are a part of the Council for Diversity, Inclusion and Social Justice within the College of Nursing: Tess Tumarkin, Kayla Elliot and Carolina Morales.

 Who can join